dineshgopal29/AI-Social-Journal/docs/index.md

 ## Who Am I?

-I’m a software leader passionate about innovation, with experience in modernizing systems, driving automation, and integrating intelligent technologies.
+I’m a technology leader passionate about innovation, with experience in modernizing systems, driving automation, and integrating intelligent technologies.
 This blog is where my personal AI learning intersects with hands-on development and professional curiosity.

 ## Join Me on the Journey